Smiths Group PLC Annual Shareholders Meeting Transcript

 George W. Buckley - Smiths Group plc - Independent Chairman of the Board

 Well, good morning, ladies and gentlemen.
 My name is George Buckley.
-I'm delighted to welcome you to the Smith 105th Annual General Meeting.
+I'm delighted to welcome you to Smiths 108th Annual General Meeting.

-This year, for the first time, the meeting is being broadcast live, and so I'll also welcome all those people viewing proceedings online.

-Unless anyone objects, I'll take the notice of meeting as read and formally propose all the resolutions set out there in, in accordance with the best practice in the company's articles of association.
-A poll will be taken on each resolution.

-For shareholders who are not familiar with the poll process.
-I'll explain that later, but firstly, some housekeeping items before we get started, please.
-There's not a fire drill planned this morning, so if you hear the fire alarm, please follow the green signs to the nearest exit.
-You can see them on the top of the doors over there.
+Before we commence, some housekeeping items, if I may, please.
+Firstly, there's not a fire drill today plans for this morning.
+So if you hear the fire alarm, please follow the green signs to the nearest exit.

-All of you here today, there have been no changes to the Board since the last year, and so we will all retire and stand for reelection today.
-You may have
+Also, just so you are all aware, the meeting today is being webcast to allow others who are unable to join the meeting this morning to view and listen to our discussions.
+The webcast itself is being recorded and will be available on our website for viewing after we conclude today.

+The critical role of any board is to ensure that it comprises a diverse and talented directors.
+So I'm delighted to able to introduce to you 2 new directors who stand for the election today.
+Clare Scherrer, who joined us as Chief Financial Officer in April; and Richard Howes as Non-Executive Director, who joined us in September.
+Could you make yourselves known, please?
+Thank you.

 Smiths Group PLC Annual Shareholders Meeting Transcript